-Anthem’s endgame will be at least partially characterized by raids, BioWare revealed today at a conference at PAX West.
+Anthem’s endgame will be at least partially characterised by raids – or something like them – according to BioWare at a conference at PAX West today.
 The multiplayer co-op title’s raids are intense adventures culminating in tough fights, one of which we’ve seen already.

 You may recall a 20-minute gameplay demonstration that Anthem’s executive producer Mark Darrah posted shortly after E3 a couple months back.
 In it, we got to follow a team of freelancers as they jet-packed across a huge opening and into an underwater tunnel that leads to a Stronghold.
 This encounter, it turns out, is one of Anthem’s raids.
 During a press briefing at PAX today, Darrah explained a bit about how those Stronghold encounters and raids will work in Anthem.